josephneilpadama/PADAMA_2ECEC/README.md

 </details>

 The dataset was aggregated using .groupby() on Track, Gender, and Hometown combined with .mean() to evaluate category-level performance.
-To plot the charts side-by-side, the student used plt.subplots(1, 3, sharey=True).
+To plot the charts side-by-side, plt.subplots(1, 3, sharey=True) was used.
 Setting sharey=True ensures all subplots share the exact same y-axis scale for direct comparison across groups.
 Finally, bar_label() was applied to render numerical values above each bar.

 **Category Interpretation Statements**
 > 1. **Track:** Communication track students recorded the highest overall mean score (68.0).